-Tenants may withhold rent if a landlord fails to take care of important repairs such as a broken air conditioner, but only after following the procedures outlined in F.S.
-83.
+Tenants may withhold rent if a landlord fails to take care of important repairs, such as a broken air conditioner.

 Flotation Bedding System

 No landlord may prohibit a tenant from using a flotation bedding system, provided the flotation bedding system does not violate applicable building codes.
 The tenant will be required to carry flotation insurance in an amount that is reasonable to protect the tenant and owner against personal injury and property damage.